brasov2de/DragAndDropPCF/Docs/Readme.md

 ## Example

-Let's consider a Canvas App, where we place the Pcf twice: once as a drag area, once as a drop area.
+Let's consider a Canvas App, where we place the PCF twice: once as a drag area, once as a drop area.
 We would have for drag component:
 ![drag](./Images/imageDemoDrag.png)